golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that list all files in the current and parent working directory
+script that prints the file type named